Test Catalog

 Describes how the test is performed and provides a method-specific reference

 Polymerase chain-reaction-free next-generation sequencing is performed on DNA extracted from the patient (proband) and all applicable comparator samples to test for the presence of variants.
 The human genome reference GRCh38/hg38 build is used for sequence read alignment.
 Variants are called using an optimized bioinformatics package.
 The average genomic coverage is at or above a read depth of 32X.
 Sensitivity is estimated at above 99% for single nucleotide variants, above 94% for deletion-insertions (delins) less than 50 base pairs (bp).
-This assay also detects >99% copy number variants (deletions/duplications) at least 1000 bp in size.
+This assay also detects greater than 99% copy number variants (deletions/duplications) at least 1000 bp in size.
 Confirmation of select reportable variants in the proband and submitted comparator samples may be performed by alternate methodologies based on internal laboratory criteria.

 There may be regions of genes that cannot be effectively evaluated by sequencing as a result of technical limitations of the assay, including regions of homology, variable depth of coverage, and repetitive sequences.(Unpublished Mayo method)